syedsaqib2457/php-hash/documentation/add_node_process.md

 ### data [created_timestamp]

-This is the timestamp of when the node process was added.
+This is the `Unix timestamp in seconds` of when the node process was added.

-The value is a `Unix timestamp in seconds`.

 ### data [id]

 This is the unique ID of the added node process.

-The value is an `alphanumeric ID` with a string length of `30 characters`.

 ### data [modified_timestamp]

-This is the timestamp of when the node process was added.
+This is the `Unix timestamp in seconds` of when the node process was added.

-The value is a `Unix timestamp in seconds`.
+The value changes to the current timestamp whenever the added system user is modified.

 ### data [node_id]

 This is the unique ID of the node that the node process was assigned to.

-The value is an `alphanumeric ID` with a string length of `30 characters`.

 ### data [node_node_id]

 This is the unique ID of the main node that the node process was assigned to.

-The value is an `alphanumeric ID` with a string length of `30 characters`.

 ### data [port_number]